sivay1/Arbitrage-Finder-basic-version-/README.md

 ## 🚀 How to Run
 1. Clone this repo:

-2.Install dependencies:
+2. Install dependencies:

 npm install

-3.Start the server:
+3. Start the server:

 node server/server.js or node index.js